boraselcuk/DSA-210-Project/README.md

 ## Academic Integrity

-AI tools (Claude, Chatgpt) were used to assist with code structuring, statistical interpretation, and README writing.
+AI tools (Claude, Chatgpt) were used to assist with code writing, statistical interpretation, and README writing.
 All prompts and outputs were reviewed and verified by the student.